 Operating Expenses Fundraising

-Shop at Amazon.com and support the chapter's operating expenses through are association with the Amazon Associates Program!
-Books and other items purchased through links on this site or on our archive lists of Reference Books, provide us with up to 8.5% of each sale.
+Shop at Amazon.com and support the chapter's operating expenses through our association with the Amazon Associates Program!
+Books and other items purchased through links on this site, in the "Support Us: Shop Amazon" column in the footer, or on our archive lists of Reference Books, provide us with up to 8.5% of each sale.
 For more information about the program, see the FAQ: What is the Amazon Associates Program?